-Most property owners pay an annual levy via their council rates to help fund Victoria’s fire services
+Most property owners pay an annual levy via their council rates to help fund Victoria’s fire services.

-How is it calculated?
+How is the levy calculated?

-Concession and exemptions
+Concessions and exemptions

 Paying the levy

 Your council must allow you to pay the levy amount in four instalments.

-You can, however, object to the valuation and the Australian Valuation Property Classification Code (AVPCC) allocated to your property.
-Please contact your relevant local council for more information.
+You cannot object to the levy, but you can object to the valuation and the Australian Valuation Property Classification Code (AVPCC) of your property.
+Contact your local council for more information.